gardener/gardener/docs/proposals/20-ha-control-planes.md

 <img src="assets/singlezone-multinode.png" style="width:200px;height:250px">

-When the constraints defined above are applied then the following was the findings:
+When the constraints defined above were applied, the following findings were made:

 * With 3 replicas of etcd, all three got scheduled (one per node).
 This was a bit unexpected.
-As per the documentation if there are multiple constraints then they will be evaluated in conjunction.
+As per the documentation, if there are multiple constraints, then they will be evaluated in conjunction.
 The first constraint should only allow 1 etcd pod per zone and the remaining 2 should not have been scheduled and should continue to be stuck in `pending` state.
-However all 3 etcd pods got scheduled and started successfully.
+However, all 3 etcd pods got scheduled and started successfully.
 </details>

 <details>